 Safety here is key for both you and the animals in their habitat.
 This ensures that no other photographers have problems gaining access in the future.

-At the end, we shall look at the post-processing side of things.
+In the end, we shall look at the post-processing side of things.
 This area makes sure that your images are as good as they possibly could be.

 Your camera is your tool for capturing amazing wildlife photography.
 Any DSLR will capture images, but there are specific settings that will definitely help you.